exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-16.png)

 It shows the bars starting from 'Sun', 'Mon', 'Tue', etc., instead of starting from the highest frequent value, in this case that is 'Mon'.
-This is because this column is created as 'factor' data type, which is a special data type in R to make it easier to work with categorical variables (columns) by embedding a 'sorting order' information inside the column.
+This is because this column is created as a 'factor' data type column, which is a special data type in R to make it easier to work with categorical variables (columns) by embedding a 'sorting order' information inside the column.
 This is actually perfect for the 'order' sensitive data like Day of Week.
-If you want to ignore such order though, you can simply select 'Change Data Type' -> 'Convert to Character' from the column header menu, which would convert the 'factor' data column to a 'character' data column.
+If you want to ignore such order though, you can simply select 'Change Data Type' -> 'Convert to Character' from the column header menu, which would convert the 'factor' data type column to a 'character' data type column.

 ![](images/quick-start-16_1.png)